-At Bunter Spring, we strive to make wines that are delicious, interesting, and unique.
-Balance is important.
+At Bunter Spring, we strive to make wines that are delicious, interesting, and unique, using as few additives and preservatives as possible.
+We are convinced wine made this way not only causes fewer headaches, hangovers, and bad reactions, it also tastes better!
+Balance is of utmost importance.
 That means a pleasant and harmonious combination of alcohol/ sweetness, acidity, and astringency/tannin.
 Aroma and flavor are obviously important.
-We achieve interesting and balanced wines by using grapes grown carefully, in the right place, harvested at the right time.
-We prefer not to use additives, like oak chips, enzymes, tannins, grape concentrate or polysaccarides.
-Why?
-There’s certainly nothing wrong with modern winemaking methods and additives.
-We are convinced wine, when made from good grapes, has more character, and higher quality the less it is manipulated.
-We are convinced that low or no sulfites and few additives make for wine that is more enjoyable to drink.
-It is more interesting, and much less likely to have unpleasant consequences.
+We achieve interesting flavorful and balanced wines by using grapes grown carefully, in the right places, harvested at the right time.
+We prefer not to use additives, like oak chips, enzymes, tannins, grape concentrate or polysaccharides.
 But anyone who claims their wine is not manipulated at all, that they don’t intervene with the natural process in any way, is fooling you, or at least themselves.
 Nature, unhampered, turns grape juice into something resembling vinegar, or worse.
 If all we do is protect the wine from oxidation and spoilage then preserve it, for a time, by bottling, we have intervened plenty.

 Originally, we declared we did not use high technology.
 Then came 2014, a year in which our dalliance with unsulfited “natural” wines resulted in several wines that, to be honest, had some problems, thanks to uncooperative microorganisms.
 Since our first duty is to make wine that tastes good, we successfully used “reverse osmosis” to treat the high ethyl acetate (smells like fingernail polish remover) and acetic acid (vinegar!) levels in several of the wines.
 Although this was somewhat of a moral dilemma, bottling and selling you bad wine was not an option.
 You deserve good wine and you deserve to know what you are drinking.
 We list what ingredients and techniques were used and how much sulfite is in the wine right on the label- every wine, every bottle.
 Incredibly enough, no one else does that.
 It seems most wineries believe you can’t handle the truth.
 Maybe they are embarrassed to tell it.